YanMaciel/harvard-cs50-finance/README.md

 I learned to work within a Framework (Flask in this case) and on a fullstack project that applies the MVC (Model-View-Controller) pattern.

-Besides that, deploying this app in Heroku was another challenge that teached me to plan the production environment ahead in order to not have inconsistencies deploying our applications.
+Also, deploying this app in Heroku was another challenge that teached me to plan the production environment ahead in order to not have inconsistencies deploying our applications.

 It was a great experience.